← Illusions of Work

 A retail bank decides to map its mortgage origination process.
 Three departments are involved: the digital team that owns the online application, the credit risk team that owns the decisioning, and the operations team that handles document verification and disbursement.

-Each team's description is internally coherent.
-None of them connect.
-The digital team does not know what happens between “provisional offer” and “funds received.”
-The credit risk team does not know what the customer experiences during the decisioning window.
-The operations team does not know why certain applications arrive with missing documents, because the upstream systems do not enforce completeness.
+Each team's description is internally coherent, and none of them connect.
+The digital team does not know what happens between “provisional offer” and “funds received,” and the operations team does not know why applications arrive with missing documents, because the upstream systems do not enforce completeness.

-The workshop is meant to last two hours.
-It runs for four.
 At the end, the facilitator produces a diagram that connects the three views.
-Everyone agrees it is useful.
-The diagram is saved to a shared drive.
-It operates independently of any underlying system and entirely lacks formal versioning.
-It is not updated when the digital team redesigns the application form six months later.
+Everyone agrees it is useful, and it is saved to a shared drive.
+It exists independently of any underlying system, has no formal versioning, and is not updated when the digital team redesigns the application form six months later.

-When the redesigned form collects data in a format the scoring model cannot ingest, a manual workaround is created.
-The workaround introduces a two-day delay.
-Customer complaints increase.
+When the redesigned form collects data in a format the scoring model cannot ingest, a manual workaround introduces a two-day delay and customer complaints increase.
 The delay is attributed to “operations.”

 ...